Advanced Neuroimaging Biomarkers

 Ventricular Volumetry

 Ventricular volume is a commonly used imaging endpoint in clinical trials for Alzheimer’s therapies.(16) QMENTA’s volumetric tools provide ventricular volume quantification.
+(Image 5)

 Basal Ganglia Volumetry

-Interested in our Alzheimer's biomarkers?
+Curious about our cutting-edge Alzheimer's biomarkers?

 14. Henneman, W. J. P., Sluimer, J. D., Barnes, J., Van Der Flier, W. M., Sluimer, I. C., Fox, N. C., ... & Barkhof, F. (2009).
 Hippocampal atrophy rates in Alzheimer disease added value over whole brain volume measures.
 Neurology, 72(11), 999-1007.